On the Quantum versus Classical Learnability of Discrete Distributions: On Classical Hardness Results From Alternative Primitives

 \section{On Classical Hardness Results From Alternative Primitives}

-One of the key tools which allowed us to prove our main result (Theorem \ref{t:main_result}) was the construction and associated classical hardness result of Kearns et al.\ \cite{Kearns:1994:LDD:195058.195155}, presented here as Theorem \ref{t:kearns}.
+One of the key tools which allowed us to prove our main result (Theorem \ref{t:main_result}) was the construction and associated classical hardness result of KMRRSS\ \cite{Kearns:1994:LDD:195058.195155}, presented here (generalized and strengthened) as Theorem \ref{t:kearns}.
 In this section we shift direction slightly, and explore the possibility of obtaining similar classical hardness results from alternative primitives.
-More specifically, as we have seen in the previous section, Kearns et al.\ have shown that given any classical-secure PRF collection, it is possible to construct a distribution concept class which is not efficiently classically learnable.
+More specifically, as we have seen in the previous section, KMRRSS\ have shown that given any classical-secure PRF collection, it is possible to construct a distribution class which is not efficiently classically learnable.
 In Section \ref{ss:weak_PRFs} we ask whether it is necessary to use a PRF collection to obtain such a classical hardness result, or whether the weaker notion of a \textit{weak}-secure PRF collection \cite{bogdanov2017pseudorandom} would be sufficient.
-This question is motivated partly by the existence of weak-secure PRF's with known quantum adversaries \cite{bogdanov2017pseudorandom}, upon which, if one is able to obtain a classical hardness result, then one might be able to obtain additional quantum/classical distribution learning separations, which are possibly achievable by near-term quantum learners.
-In Section \ref{ss:from_bool_to_dist} we then ask whether one could instantiate the construction of Kearns et al.\ with a \textit{Boolean function} concept class which is provably not efficiently classically PAC learnable.
+This question is motivated partly by the existence of weak-secure PRF's with known quantum adversaries~\cite{bogdanov2017pseudorandom}, upon which, if one is able to obtain a classical hardness result, then one might be able to obtain additional quantum/classical distribution learning separations, which are possibly achievable by near-term quantum learners.
+In Section \ref{ss:from_bool_to_dist} we then ask whether one could instantiate the construction of KMRRSS\ with a \textit{Boolean function} concept class which is provably not efficiently classically PAC learnable.
 In this latter case, the motivation is to understand better the relationship between PAC learning of Boolean functions and PAC learning of discrete distributions, and in particular whether one could leverage existing classical/quantum separations for learning Boolean functions into distribution learning separations.
 In Sections \ref{ss:weak_PRFs} and \ref{ss:from_bool_to_dist} we formulate conjectures concerning the possibility of using these alternative primitives for classical hardness results, and describe clearly some obstacles towards proving these conjectures.